At the time of writing, Bitcoin Cash (BCH) is trading at around $288.

 Last month, the popular altcoin was showing signs that it would drop further following huge losses at the end of September.
 However, BCH rebounded spectacularly towards the end of October in response to Bitcoin’s positive momentum.

-Overall, BCH has gained around 2% since last week, but is down about 1.5% over the last 24 hours.
+Overall, BCH hasn’t gained or lost any value since last week, but is down about 1% over the last 24 hours.

 Will BCH continue to push higher?
 And if so, what are the next levels to look out for?